aws-samples/foundation-model-benchmarking-tool/README.md

     1. Ensure that the FMBench role has authoritative access/sufficient permissions for the cluster.
 For example, before running the cluster creation script, add the FMBench role here: https://github.com/awslabs/data-on-eks/blob/d532720d0746959daa6d3a3f5925fc8be114ccc4/ai-ml/trainium-inferentia/variables.tf#L126

     1. Navigate into the `ai-ml/trainium-inferentia/` directory and run install.sh script.
-This repository uses the [`data-on-eks`](https://github.com/awslabs/data-on-eks/tree/main) repository as an example to deploy the cluster in an AWS account.

         ``` {.bash}
         cd data-on-eks/ai-ml/trainium-inferentia/